daveio/.baseline/rules.md

 - Set appropriate team, project, estimate based on content
 - Default: Medium priority, assign to Dave Williams
 - Include helpful information in content

-## Memory

-- Check memory before asking questions, stop after first answer
-- Store important facts for future reference and check for them when answers are needed
-- Checking memory is free and quick, so do it often
-- Access in order:
-  1. `memory` MCP server (if enabled)
-  2. Any other available memory system